 - When you recognize a real sleeper, generate some good karma for yourself and pay the seller's asking price.
 You'll both walk away happy with the deal.

 If discount policies aren't clearly posted, don't be shy about asking one of the estate sale workers when prices will be reduced.
-The number of items left for discounting on the second or third day depends on how reasonable the prices were marked in the first place.
+The number of items left for a discount on the second or third day depends on how reasonable the prices were marked in the first place.
 If merchandise seems to be flying off the shelves on day one, don't count on the piece you have your eye on to be waiting for you once discounts kick in later.
 As they say, buy now or cry later.

-Occasionally you'll run across an estate sale being conducted by a family.
+Occasionally, you'll run across an estate sale being conducted by a family.
 Although merchandise may be offered throughout the house, these sales are more like garage sales in terms of pricing and discounting.
 You'll usually have more leeway bargaining here, even on the first day of the sale.
 Try making an offer just as you would at a true garage sale.

 To get the best deal, it’s wise to ask a flea market seller for a “best price” rather than making an offer.
 A dealer may go lower than you expected when quoting a price.
-For example, if an item is marked $38 your bargaining instinct might lead you to offer $35.
+For example, if an item is marked $38, your bargaining instinct might lead you to offer $35.
 But what if the dealer was willing to go to $30?
 You could get another $5 off by allowing them to state the price.

 Don’t be afraid to make a reasonable counteroffer if the dealer doesn’t go as low as you’d like.
 Don’t be too surprised, however, if they stick to the price they originally quoted.
 If you can walk away at that price, think about coming back a little later in the day to see if they've changed their mind about taking a bit less.

 It’s better to use the “best price” method here, rather than making an offer, just as you would at a flea market.
 You never know how long a seller has had a piece in stock, or whether business was off that week and they really need a sale to pay the rent.
-The price they quote may be far below what you expected since they'd rather make the sale at a marginal profit than let you walk out empty handed.
+The price they quote may be far below what you expected since they'd rather make the sale at a marginal profit than let you walk out empty-handed.

-Look for ND on tags.
+- Look for ND on tags.
 Some mall sellers mark tags “ND,” which stands for no discount.
 This usually means that the seller has priced the merchandise as reasonably as possible considering what they paid for the piece, and they aren't willing to negotiate further.
-In some instances, you can have mall personnel call the dealer to make an offer on ND merchandise but this isn't common practice.
+In some instances, you can have mall personnel call the dealer to make an offer on ND merchandise, but this isn't common practice.
 Mall workers often have a feel for which dealers will work with customers on ND merchandise, and will guide you accordingly.

-You can sometimes bargain directly with sellers.
+- You can sometimes bargain directly with sellers.
 If you happen to run into a dealer working in his booth, or the mall is a co-op and the dealer is working that day, consider yourself lucky.
 While it doesn't happen often, you might be able to garner a better discount or negotiate on ND merchandise working one on one with a booth owner.
-The dealer avoids paying mall commissions this way, and can often pass that savings along to the customer.
+The dealer avoids paying mall commissions this way, and can often pass those savings along to the customer.
 Keep in mind, however, that some antique malls discourage this practice and others strictly forbid it.
 Respect sellers who tell you they risk losing their booth lease for dealing directly with customers, and try to curb your persistence in these instances.
 Another option is picking up a card in the booth, where available, and either email or call the seller directly.
 You risk having the item sold out from under you doing this, but it could get you a better price—if you're willing to risk it.

-Although you may not see them as places to find bargain antiques, antique show negotiating is very similar to that employed at flea markets.
+Although you might not see them as places to find bargain antiques, antique show negotiating is very similar to that employed at flea markets.
 Asking for a “best price” is usually the way to go.
 The main difference is the type of show you’re perusing, which ranges from those actually similar to flea markets with everything under the sun on display to high-end charity antique shows with vetted dealers.